rasti1608/GOOGLE-FRAUD/GOOGLE_ADS_FRAUD_COMPREHENSIVE_SUMMARY.md

   - *"I hope this finds you well"*
   - *"I've not heard back from you in a while"* ← **THE GASLIGHTING**
   - *"While our Eng are working to provide clarity on this issue, can you please let me know if you are receiving my emails?"*
-  - **Remember: Your replies were BLOCKED on March 13 & March 17.
-They blocked you, then claimed YOU weren't responding!**
+  - **Remember: My replies were BLOCKED on March 13 & March 17.
+They blocked my communications, then claimed I wasn't responding!**

 **APRIL 3, 2025 - The Forced Closure**
 - **Thursday, April 3, 2025, 7:17 AM ET** - Hila closes the case